El-Ezio/El-Ezio/README.md

 ###

-<h2 align="left">About me:  - 🎓 I’m passionate about cybersecurity, ethical hacking, and automation.
+<h2 align="left">About me:
+  -🎓 I’m passionate about cybersecurity, ethical hacking, and automation.<br>
-- 💻 I enjoy solving challenges on platforms like TryHackMe and HackTheBox.
+- 💻 I enjoy solving challenges on platforms like TryHackMe and HackTheBox.<br>
-- 🧠 Always learning — from low-level C++ to high-level Python scripting.
+- 🧠 Always learning — from low-level C++ to high-level Python scripting.<br>
-- 🌍 Currently based in Europe and open to remote collaboration or roles.
+- 🌍 Currently based in Europe and open to remote collaboration or roles.<br>
 - ☕ Coffee fuels my troubleshooting — and maybe a few late-night CTFs!</h2>

 ###